lou1008/NeuralNetworkDemo/README.md

 I wanted to add a Repository und I am motivated to make a Neural Network.
 Thats why this exists.
 I have no Idea what the Neural Network should do ;)

+# Stage of the Project

+I'm working on it right now.
+It hasn't done anything yet, except for saying some stupid things like "Created a neuron," which isn't true because I haven't programmed that yet.
+Because I'm just being lazy, like a piece of paper ;)

 # Requirements

 - .NET SDK 10.0 or newer